ni/nimi-python/docs/niscope/class.rst

         Specifies the glitch duration, in seconds.

-        The oscilloscope triggers when it detects of pulse of duration either less than or greater than this value depending on the value of the :py:data:`niscope.Session.glitch_condition` property.
+        The oscilloscope triggers when it detects of pulse of duration either less than or greater than this value depending on the value of the :py:attr:`niscope.Session.glitch_condition` property.

         The following table lists the characteristics of this property.